Konstantin Kirchheim

 Deep learning-based harmonization and super-resolution of Landsat-8 and Sentinel-2 images, 17 May.
 2024 (papers)

 Our paper Deep learning-based harmonization and super-resolution of Landsat-8 and Sentinel-2 images, which is based on the masters thesis of my colleague Venkatesh Thirugnana Sambandham, has been published in the ISPRS Journal of Photogrammetry and Remote Sensing.
 This work is an extension of our previous workshop paper on transformers for satellite homogenization.
-In summary, we find that a simple UNet model is able to provide surprisingly good performance for the satellite homogenization task.
+In summary, we find that a simple UNet model provides surprisingly good performance for the satellite homogenization task.
+We …

 Categories: Deep Learning